zaleksf/pythonocc-generator/Documentation.md

 [...]
 ```

-The directory structure is the same on windwos (.so is replaced with .pyd) and OSX (.so is replaced with .dyld).
+The directory structure is the same on Windows (.so is replaced with .pyd) and OSX (.so is replaced with .dyld).

-Each of this library is dynamically linked to the OCE libraries on which it depends:
+Each of these libraries is dynamically linked to the OCE libraries on which it depends:

 On Linux:
 ```